amoebatron/ESKIMOTRON/README.md

 That's it!
 Hope you have fun with it.

-#### DISCLAIMER: I should probably add that I only starting learning Python three weeks ago so don't blame if you lose everything.
+#### DISCLAIMER: I should probably add that I only starting learning Python three weeks ago so don't blame me if you lose everything.
 Operate at own risk.